Repurposing Image Diffusion Models for Training-Free Music Style Transfer on Mel-spectrograms: Introduction

-To address this gap, we introduce \textbf{Stylus}, a framework that repurposes a pre-trained Stable Diffusion model \cite{rombach2022high} to perform \textit{training-free} music style transfer in the mel-spectrogram domain.
-By directly manipulating self-attention layers, Stylus enables audio-driven style transfer that is lightweight and interpretable.
+Motivated by this, we introduce \textbf{Stylus}, a framework that repurposes a pretrained image diffusion model \cite{rombach2022high} to perform \textit{training-free} music style transfer directly in the Mel-spectrogram domain.
+By operating on spectrograms as image-like representations and manipulating self-attention layers, Stylus enables exemplar-based style transfer without requiring any task-specific training or fine-tuning.

+Specifically, Stylus injects style key-value features into self-attention while preserving content queries, enabling controlled modification of stylistic attributes while maintaining musical structure.
+To improve synthesis fidelity after spectrogram-level manipulation, we introduce a \textit{phase-preserving reconstruction} strategy that reduces artifacts commonly introduced by iterative phase estimation methods, such as Griffin--Lim~\cite{griffin1984signal}.
+In addition, we adopt classifier-free-guidance-inspired control to enable continuous adjustment of stylization strength and multi-style blending at inference.
+This work bridges audio signal processing with generative computer vision, validating that generic spatial priors can be robustly repurposed for zero-shot acoustic transformation.